 11:45 Coffee Break

-12:00 The Sustainability of Local Journalism: A Discussion among an Optimist, Pessimist, and Journalist in the Middle
+12:00 The Sustainability of Local Journalism: A Discussion between an Optimist, Pessimist, and Journalist in the Middle

-The GFMD Panel will focus on the sustainability/viability side of local journalism, and how it is being captured by governments, businesses and organized crime.
+This GFMD panel will focus on the sustainability and viability of local journalism, and how it is being captured by governments, businesses, and organised crime.

-GFMD will organize a session on challenges and solutions to media capture, especially with regard to independent sources of financing and sustainable models for local news.
-We would like to present three case studies on the problems encountered in “less-than democratic states” and best practices to overcome the obstacles in the way of professional journalism.
-GFMD has a wide range of members from Europe and the Global South, and could draw on organisations from Colombia, Sudan, Lebanon, and/or Serbia.
+In response to such a climate, GFMD’s session examines challenges and solutions to Media Capture, especially with regard to independent sources of financing and sustainable models for local news.
+It presents present three case studies on the problems encountered in »less-than democratic states« and best practices to overcome the obstacles in the way of professional journalism.

 Fatemah Farag, Welad Elbalad Media Services LTD, Egypt